Kids Discovery Plantout Programme

 In 2019 the Kids Discovery Plant-out programme won the following awards:

 Winner Schools Category: Kids Discovery Plant-out

 Te Ara Kākāriki – Greenway Canterbury + Enviroschools Canterbury

 Schools involved currently with the Kids Discovery Plantouts are:

 Ararira Springs – Broadfield School -Burnham School – Darfield Primary School – Darfield High School – Glentunnel School – Ladbrooks School – Leeston Consolidated – Lincoln Primary School – Rolleston Christian School – Springfield School – Springston School –

 Tai Tapu School – West Melton Primary School

 Crowd Funding – Stackwoods Bend – Halswell/ Huritini River

-This video below was a segment from our campaign.
-It highlights the Kids Discovery Plantout days in action
+This videos above and below are from our campaigns in 2016 and 2018.
+They highlight the Kids Discovery Plantout days in action.

 In the media this year: